 Commitment to Lease or Make Loan Agreements

-In small ticket leases, the actual lease payment is often given and calls for the first and last payment as well as the documentation fee.
-Often a clause contains a "documentation" fee for $495.00 is noted, along with a clause that it is non-refundable if the lease is not approved.
+In small and medium size leases, the actual lease payment is often given and calls for the first and last payment as well as the documentation fee.
+Often a clause contains a "documentation" fee is noted, along with a clause that it is non-refundable if the lease is not approved.
 Often the wording is different and seems to be buried.
 Sometimes it is quite obvious and is spelled out as a processing fee.

 Greene Agreement to Keep Expenses

 In larger ticket size leases, a form as this is often used, which specifically charges a fee to process the application:

 Business Loans or "Working Capital" loan commitment letters are explicit.
 This is a form most often used by California License Finance Lenders:

 Authorization to Find Lender